I am interested in work-study...how do I get it?

 After 10th day, work-study funds that have not been accepted will be reallocated to students on the wait-list.

-If you are awarded off the wait-list, you will receive an email notifying you that you have been awarded work-study (see I was awarded work-study, how do I accept it?).
+If you are offered off the wait-list, you will receive an email notifying you that you have been offered work-study (see I was offered work-study, how do I accept it?).

 What are the benefits to applying for work-study?